The University of Chicago Summer

 Course Description

 Since the 1970s, economic inequality has been steadily rising.
-Today, the world’s richest 1% own 44% of the world’s total stock of wealth.
-The problem is especially acute in the United States, where three individuals alone own more wealth than the bottom half of the country combined.
+According to the World Inequality Report, the world’s richest 10% now hold 75% of total global wealth while the bottom half owns just 2%.
+The picture is even more lopsided in the United States, where three individuals alone own more wealth than the bottom half of the country combined.

-This course argues that far from being natural or inevitable, inequality is created when, through violence or the operation of institutions that reflect the interests of powerful actors, it becomes difficult for ordinary people to provide for themselves.
-We will draw on the work of political economists, historians, journalists, and activists to examine the world-historic causes of socio-economic inequality (such as the roles played by capitalism, colonialism, and chattel slavery), how inequality intersects with identity markers like gender and ethnicity, and the ways in which the climate crisis is pushing the haves and have-nots even further apart.
+This course makes the argument that, far from being natural or inevitable, socio-economic inequality is created when ordinary people are deprived of the means to provide for themselves.
+As we will see, this dispossession (and the resulting transfer of wealth from the many to the few) has historically come about through a combination of violence wielded by the strong on the weak and the working of institutions that reflect the interests of powerful actors.
+Drawing on the work of political economists, historians, journalists, and activists, we will examine the world-historic causes of socio-economic inequality (such as the roles played by capitalism, colonialism, and chattel slavery), how inequality intersects with identity markers like gender and ethnicity, and the ways in which the climate crisis is pushing the haves and have-nots even further apart.

 In closing, we will consider how reorienting our economies for “use” as opposed to “profit” may help to reverse this tendency.